Ontotext-AD/recommend-pub-docs/roadmap/index.md

 ---
 ## Foreword

-In an effort to be transparent with our roadmap, we are publishing in advance the important changes that are in progress.
-As we are a small team and not all dependencies are in our control, release dates may change in some circumstances but we will do our best to communicate them as soon as possible.
-This roadmap intends to show future changes that may affect existing applications and also includes the new features we are currently working on.
+In an effort to be transparent with our roadmap, we publish in advance the important changes that are in progress.
+As we are a small team and not all dependencies are in our control, release dates may change but we will do our best to notify you about them as soon as possible.
+This roadmap shows planned future changes that may affect existing applications and includes the new features we are currently working on.

 ## Upcoming changes